fotock/Developing-iOS-8-Apps-with-Swift/Lecture16.md

   The NSFetchedResultsController can implement all of your UITableViewDatasource methods

 # Demo
-### Store the user’s waypoint photo in the file system
+### Store the user's waypoint photo in the file system

   NSFileManager

-  NSData’s writeToURL(atomically:)
+  NSData's writeToURL(atomically:)

   UIImageJPEGRepresentation()

 # Embed Segues
-### Putting a VC’s self.view in another VC’s view hierarchy!
+### Putting a VC's self.view in another VC's view hierarchy!
   This can be a very powerful encapsulation technique.
 ### Xcode makes this easy

   Drag out a Container View from the object palette into the scene you want to embed it in.

-  Automatically sets up an “Embed Segue” from container VC to the contained VC.
+  Automatically sets up an "Embed Segue" from container VC to the contained VC.

 ### Embed Segue
   Works just like other segues.